 The TSS Earnslaw is an iconic part of the Queenstown landscape.
 The Earnslaw is a beautiful historic steamship that is over 100 years old.
 Kids will love being able to visit the engine room and seeing how a real steam ship works.
 In winter, we found the best spot to sit, was right outside the steamroom, as the seats where all warm here and you kept out of the cold wind.

-The lake cruise lasts 90 minutes, or you can also include a visit to Walter Peak Station to explore a high country farm and even enjoy a farm tour or a bbq lunch.
+The lake cruise lasts 90 minutes, or you can also include a visit to Walter Peak Station to explore a high country farm and even enjoy a Walter Peak farm tour or a bbq lunch.
 Our kids loved the farm tour, where they saw how a sheepdog can round up sheep and were able to handfeed the farm animals.
-Its so lovely being able to get up close with the animals, even a highland bull!
+Walter Peak farm was such fun and Its so lovely being able to get up close with the animals, even a highland bull!